Delanta

 Delanta (Amharic ደላንታ) is one of the woredas in the Amhara Region of Ethiopia.
-Part of the South Wollo Zone, Delanta is bordered on the south by the Bashilo River which separated it from the Debub Wollo Zone, on the west by the Dawunt, on the northwest by Wadla, and on the northeast and east by Guba Lafto.
+Part of the South Wollo Zone, Delanta is bordered on the south by the Bashilo River which separates it from the Debub Wollo Zone, on the west by the Dawunt, on the northwest by Wadla, and on the northeast and east by Guba Lafto.
 The major town is Wegeltena, which is 98 kilometers away from the zonal capital Dessie and 499 kilometers from the nation's capital Addis Ababa.

 The woreda of Delanta was part of the former Dawuntna Delant woreda.

 Geography

 Dälanta is situated in the northwest part of Wällo with an altitude ranges between 1700 meter above sea level in river valleys and 3500 meter above sea level at mountains.
 As traveler Markham briefly explains what he observed during his journey in the year 1868, Dӓlanta is a flat plain, quite treeless, except the clumps around a few churches, and with a rich black soil several inches thick, save where the streams have worn it away and laid bare the pentagon-shaped tops of the basalt columns.
 From most points of view the scarped side of the Dawənt plateau and of the Žəṭṭa and Bashilo ravines is just visible of the edges of the plain.

 The eastern part has been described as “a mass of columnar basalt between the Žəṭṭa and Bäšlo rivers, with its surface upwards of 9000 feet above the level of the sea.
 It is surrounded by the headwater tributaries of the Blue Nile such as Bashilo River in the south and Žəṭṭa River, which separates the Wadla plateau from that of Dälanta, in the north.
 None of the rivers are used for irrigation.
 This is because Dälanta is characterized by a land form of extensive plateaus, chains of hills with mountainous ridge, oval shape with dendritic drainage pattern, numerous hills at the plain area, river valleys and very deep gorges at the boundary.
 Dälanta plateau is surrounded by deep river valleys with very steep slopes in most parts.

 About two-third of the wäräda embracing altitudes range between 2100 and 3500 meter above sea level are highly populated.
 The remaining one-third of the area is located along the river valleys on the east, southeast, north and northwest escarpments.
 The topography of the highland plateaus mainly elevated above 3000m which dominated by hills.
 The wäräda was classified as mountainous consisted of 30%, plains 30%, 36.5% gorges and 3.5% other land features.

 The differences in temperature mainly between Dälanta plateau and its neighboring mainly Wadla is very observable, the former being warmer.
 This may probably be accounted for by the deep warm ravines of the Žəṭṭa and Bäšlo, which border Dälanta on either side, while the Wadla plateau only has the Žəṭṭa ravine on the one side.